SuperOfficeDocs/superoffice-docs/docs/document/cloud/configure.md

 Even with the integration set up - you may still use "SO Archive" for your templates and documents - but then without the benefits of Office365 or G Suite services.

 > [!NOTE]
+> There is one selection for where to store the template: **Store template in:** and one selection for where to store the file created based on this template: **Document stored in:**.
+>
-> There is one selection for where to store the template: **Store template in:** and one selection for where to store the file created based on this template: **Document stored in:**.<br/>For most users, the important choice is **Document stored in:** because this is the criteria for where the document is created, and how it is opened (Word Online / Google Drive).
+> For most users, the important choice is **Document stored in:** because this is the criteria for where the document is created, and how it is opened (Word Online / Google Drive).

-## How to add a document template in SuperOffice
-VIDEO MISISNG

-In this video you will learn how to add a document template in SuperOffice CRM.
-To create a SuperOffice template that will create and store documents in O365 SharePoint / Google Drive, choose 'O365' or 'Google' in "Document stored in:".

 ## Create a SuperOffice template for your cloud document integration